 — Mystery Readers Journal

-Thisis Kathleen's fifth mystery for American Girl, and the twelfth of her twenty-five published books.
-It is written for readers ages 9 and up who enjoy historical fiction without any sex, gore, or explicit violence.
+This is Kathleen's fifth mystery for American Girl, and her twelfth published books.
+It is written for readers ages 9 and up who enjoy stories about Josefina Montoya and growing up in Nuevo Mexico.

 Josefina has heard tales and legends all her life: rumors of gold and silver buried in the hills, and even tales of a ghostly Weeping Woman who haunts the countryside.
 But she never imagined that such stories might be true--until one day a mysterious stranger arrives at her rancho.
 This suspenseful tale is set in New Mexico in 1826.